10 Most In-Demand Skills in Finland for 2026

 Data Warehousing and Business Intelligence Data Warehousing with BigQuery All Data Analytics Programs

 Building and related trades workers rank as Finland's second-largest shortage occupation group in CEDEFOP's 2024 mismatch data, with 12 construction occupations among TEM's 56 shortage listings.
 Metal processing operators, including welders, appear directly on the June 2025 official critical shortage decree, confirming the acute nature of the gap.
-Finland's EUR 294 billion green transition investment pipeline through 2035, covering wind farms, hydrogen plants, grid upgrades, and energy-efficient building retrofits, requires a large skilled trades workforce that cannot be sourced domestically at the required scale and pace.
+Finland's EUR 294 billion green transition investment pipeline through 2035 requires a large skilled trades workforce that cannot be sourced domestically.

 The real estate and construction sector is projected to create 130,000 to 140,000 new job openings between 2020 and 2040, a demand trajectory driven by infrastructure renewal, green building retrofits, and the physical construction of renewable energy assets.
-EURES labour market data confirms electricians and welders among the top shortage trades in Finland, and Glassdoor recorded 150 electrical engineering jobs in Finland as of November 2025.
 Shipbuilding at Meyer Turku, steel fabrication for offshore wind foundations, and industrial facility construction for hydrogen plants all compete for the same limited pool of certified tradespeople.

 For Finland skilled immigration list purposes, skilled construction trades offer a practical pathway for international workers with recognized certifications.
 The Occupational Safety Card (Tyoturvallisuuskortti) is required for all construction site workers in Finland, and welding certifications to EN ISO standards are directly transferable.
-Finnish construction sites have strict safety and quality standards; investment in SFS 6000 electrical standard training, BIM literacy for trades, and occupational safety certification accelerates the pathway from arrival to full productive employment on Finnish sites.
+Finnish construction sites have strict safety and quality standards that investment in SFS 6000 electrical standard training and BIM literacy accelerates the pathway from arrival to full productive employment.

 Construction & Civil Engineering, Renewable Energy Infrastructure, Shipbuilding & Marine, Metal & Mechanical Engineering, Building Maintenance & Renovation, Industrial Manufacturing